MAPF-HD: Multi-Agent Path Finding in High-Density Environments: Numerical Experiments

 \subsection{Experiment 2}

 Experiment~1 was conducted in an environment without obstacles.
 Experiment~2 was conducted in an environment with pillar-like obstacles (Fig.~\ref{exp2_env}).
-We set the number of target agents to $12$, and the cell occupation density varied from $20\%$ to $90\%$ of the cells.
+We set the number of target agents to $2$ and the cell occupation density varied from $20\%$ to $90\%$ of the cells.
 The densities included obstructing agents (varied) and static obstacles (fixed at $90$ cells).
-As in Experiment~1, the number of target agents was set to $2$, and the maximum computation time for each trial was set to $180$~s.
+As in Experiment~1, the maximum computation time for each trial was set to $180$~s.